 Large Crowds Make For Really Bad Shooting Backstops

-Churches are really bad places to shoot a firearm.
+Churches are terrible places to shoot a firearm.
 Innocent people are everywhere and a firearm should be thought of as a last resort after any other potential response has been used or eliminated.
-To clarify; I'm not suggesting that if you have an active shooter you first try throwing bibles before you decide to shoot.
+To clarify; I'm not suggesting that you first try throwing bibles before you decide to shoot if you have an active shooter.
 Act decisively to save lives but leave that firearm holstered until it is abundantly clear that more lives will be lost if you don't act.

 Schools in Churches